 A home remedy, with naturally occurring ingredients, seems available, but more evidence is required to prove its usefulness for parasite removal.
-It is the delicious tropical fruit- papaya.
-Normally, when eating a papaya we throw away the seeds but can you eat papaya seeds for parasites removal?
-If you doubt that the bloating and frequent fatigue, as well as diarrhea that you suffer from, is a result of a worm or parasite in your intestine, you must read further.
+It is the delicious tropical fruit papaya.
+Normally, when eating a papaya, we throw away the seeds.
+But can you eat papaya seeds for parasites’ removal?
+If you worry that the bloating and frequent fatigue, as well as diarrhea, that you suffer from is a result of a worm or parasite in your intestine, you must read further.

-Yes, papaya and the black seeds inside it which look somewhat like caviar could be the remedy that no doctor may have ever told you.
-Your naturopath may have an idea of this but since you never mentioned anything about parasites, this was perhaps never discussed.
+Yes, papaya and the black seeds inside it, which look somewhat like caviar, could be the remedy that no doctor may have ever told you.
+Your naturopath may have an idea of this, but if you never mentioned anything about parasites, this was perhaps never discussed.

 The seeds of the Carica papaya fruit have proven antihelmintic and anti-amoebic properties.